Trash to Treasure TV Transformation

 It was an OLD TV.
 Like the kind I remember from when I was five.
 The kind you actually had to walk up to in order to turn the dial to change the channels.

-This kind of TV that only had 13 or 14 channels and only half had a signal.
+This TV was made back when you only needed 13 or 14 channels and only half of those channels even had a signal.

-I was not initially inspired, thus I too drove past it on my merry way for several days.
-But I recently saw Beckie’s transformation of a similar piece on her blog Infarrantly Creative , which got my little brain churning.
+Let me explain that I was not initially inspired by this piece of junk on the side of the road.
+I too drove past it on my merry way for several days.
+But I recently saw Beckie’s trash to treasure tv transformation of a similar piece on her blog Infarrantly Creative , which got my little brain churning.
 If she could do it… What’s to lose?
 So in the middle of a horrific rain storm, the kind we only get two or three times a year, I zoomed over to the curb on which this pathetic thing sat.

 I’m the polite kind of scrounger so I ran up to the door, still in my exercise clothes, my hair barely brushed and in a pony tail, and rang the doorbell.
 They said I could have it for free as well as a gun cabinet they had just thrown in a dumpster in the driveway.
 See its transformation into a dining room hutch here.